asteroid-lang/asteroid/docs/Reference Guide.rst

 system IO module.
 In order to avoid a name clash you can use the ``as`` modifier to rename one of the modules,
 ::
-      load "ref-programs/io.ast". -- load my IO module load system io as systemio. -- load the system IO module and rename it to systemio io @output "Foobar".
+      load io. -- load my IO module
+      load system io as systemio. -- load the system IO module and rename it to systemio io @output "Foobar".
       systemio @println "Hello World!".
-When loading a module with a filename the basename of the filename becomes the module name.
+When loading a module with an explicit filename the basename of the filename becomes the module name.
+The ``ASTEROIDPATH`` environment variable allows you to specify additional directories the ``load`` command will search for modules.
+The contents of ``ASTEROIDPATH`` is a colon separated list of directories.

 Loop
 %%%%